alvadeli/cs50-final-project/README.md

 You need to build search queries for the data you want.
 The results are returned in JSON format, which can then be processed on the server.

 In order to structure and plan my project, I have created a Gantt chart using Latex.
 The diagram can be found in the directory planning.
-I started with a research block for the technologies I wanted to use (SQL Alchemy and the MusicBrainsAPI).
+I started with a research block for the technologies I wanted to use (SQLAlchemy and the MusicBrains API).
 After that I started to build a prototype.
 This part mainly consisted of creating the database tables and a simple html table to verify that the data retrieval worked.
 With the prototype I started the implementation phase.
 I used the prototype as a base and added all the features I wanted.